 These resources can help you access online and technology-enabled coursework.
 Find options for accessing:

-With the learning model options available this fall, you have options for accessing the Internet on-campus, at other available facilities and at home.
+With the learning model options available, you have options for accessing the Internet on-campus, at other available facilities and at home.

 |While on any Georgia State University campus, you can access the GSU wireless network.|